-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 - an unsecured creditor in respect of any loss or damage caused; or

-- a judgement creditor if a court order is secured in respect of the amount of such loss or damage.
+- a judgment creditor if a court order is secured in respect of the amount of such loss or damage.

-Also, if it can be proved to the satisfaction of the court that any property of the debtor was fraudulently (in respect of the debtor, its creditors or its members) disposed of – either by sale, transfer, mortgage, security, loan or otherwise; and either by act or omission, direct or indirect – the court may, if it deems it equitable to do so, considering any consideration that may have been given by the other person and whether the transaction has been made in good faith, order any person who appears to have the use, control or possession of such property or the proceeds of its sale or development to deliver it up or pay such amount in respect thereof to the examiner.
+Also, if it can be proved to the satisfaction of the court that any property of the debtor was fraudulently (in respect of the debtor, its creditors or its members) disposed of – either by sale, transfer, mortgage, security, loan or otherwise; and either by act or omission, direct or indirect – the court may, if it deems it equitable to do so, considering any consideration that may have been given by the other person and whether the transaction has been made in good faith, order any person that appears to have the use, control or possession of such property or the proceeds of its sale or development to deliver it up or pay such amount in respect thereof to the examiner.

 4.11 How do the insolvency proceedings conclude?
 Can any liabilities survive the insolvency proceedings?

 Liquidation: In an MVL, once the creditors, if any, have been paid in full, all assets of the debtor realised, all liabilities discharged and any remaining assets distributed among the members, the liquidator will call a final meeting of the members (with one month's notice in the Official Gazette) and lay before it an account of the liquidation receipts and payments.
-Within one week of the meeting, the liquidator will notify the Insolvency Department of the meeting that took place and the debtor will be deemed dissolved three months after submission of the notification.
+Within one week of the meeting, the liquidator will notify the registrar of companies of the meeting that took place and the debtor will be deemed dissolved three months after submission of the notification.

 In a CVL, once the assets have been realised and the funds distributed, the procedure is the same as for an MVL, with the addition that the liquidator will also convene a final meeting of creditors.

 In a compulsory liquidation, once the administration of the liquidation has been completed, all assets have been realised and the funds distributed, the liquidator will apply to court for the dissolution of the debtor and his or her release.
-The debtor is deemed dissolved with effect from the date of the court order, which must be notified by the liquidator to the Insolvency Department.
+The debtor is deemed dissolved with effect from the date of the court order, which must be notified by the liquidator to the registrar of companies.

-In both a CVL and compulsory liquidation, liabilities do not survive after dissolution.
+In both a CVL and compulsory liquidation, liabilities of the debtor do not survive dissolution, although the Tax Department may pursue the directors personally for tax/value added tax.

-Receivership: Once the receiver has repaid the preferential creditors and the sum due to the debenture holder plus interest, or has concluded that it is uneconomical to continue the receivership, he or she will account to the debenture holder and the debtor, and notify the registrar of companies that he or she has ceased to act.
+Receivership: Once the receiver has repaid the preferential creditors and the sum due to the debenture holder plus interest, and/or has concluded that it is uneconomical to continue the receivership, he or she will account to the debenture holder and the debtor and will resign, notifying the registrar of companies of the same.
 Unsecured non-preferential debts survive the receivership process.

-Examinership: This concludes with either the approval or rejection of the examiner's proposal for a scheme of arrangement.
+- with either the approval or rejection of the examiner's proposal for a scheme of arrangement; or

+- if the moratorium period/any extension to the same lapses before the court can consider an application for ratification of a scheme.

 If the court rejects the proposals or the examiner concludes that it has not been possible to reach agreement on a compromise or scheme of arrangement, the court may make any order it deems fit, including an order for the debtor to be wound up.

 5 Cross-border / Groups